Should You and Your Spouse Share Health Insurance?

 Know Your Options

 Some employers contribute to spouse and children, others do not contribute.
-Each employer can decide on their own if they’ll offer to help pay for spouse and children.
+Each employer can decide to help pay for spouse and children premium.
+They are not required to help pay for spouse and dependents.
+This is the employer choice.
+They do, however, have to OFFER it.
 If the employer does not contribute, then spouse and kids will pay full price for their health plan.
 It’s then where the spouse and kids can look at other options.
 Getting quotes for a private plan may be a valid option.

 Deciding to Share a Health Insurance Plan

-There is one big reason that sharing a health insurance plan may make the most sense: the annual out-of-pocket max limit.
-According to 2020 regulations, no family can be charged more than $16,300 for in network out-of-pocket costs on one policy, even if that policy includes multiple family members.
+There is one big reason that sharing a health insurance plan may make the most sense if you have dependents and spouse: the annual out-of-pocket max limit.
+According to 2022 regulations, no family can be charged more than $17,400 for in network out-of-pocket costs on one policy, even if that policy includes multiple family members.

-Consider this: if you and your spouse were in an accident and you both went to the hospital and both ended up with $15,000 in medical bills, generally speaking, the most you’d pay for that 1 family members out of pocket maximum for 2020 would be $8,150, buy you’d need to check your individual plan out of pocket maximum.
-Health Savings Account HDHP’s are the exception for the $16,300 out of pocket maximum.
+Consider this: if you and your spouse were in an accident and you both went to the hospital and both ended up with very large medical bills, generally speaking, the most you’d pay for all family members out of pocket maximum for 2022 would be $17,400.
+You’d need to check your individual plans’ “out of pocket maximum”.
+Health Savings Account HDHP’s are the exception for the $17,100 out of pocket maximum.

 Finding the Best Health Insurance with Nevada Insurance Enrollment